DSD-DBS/capella-collab-manager/docs/development/docs/backend/extensions.md

 `resource: ResourceType = Depends(injectableFunction)`).
-By using these injectables, we reduce the code duplication, since we include logic (such as checking whether a project exists) into the injectable function, and the readability of the code is increase.
+By using these injectables, we reduce the code duplication, since we include logic (such as checking whether a project exists) into the injectable function, and the readability of the code is increased.

 ### `models.py`